From survival tools to training books – I review all of it right here. My main mission is to provide you with solid information you can trust.

 Looking for the straight info on a particular gun?
 Check out our gun reviews below.
 Every one of these guns we have shot and we give you our honest thoughts on them.
 Some worked great, others had problems.
 Read about them before you spend a dime on one.

-- Bersa BP9CC Review – Impressive is the word that I can use to describe this very slim self defense handgun from Bersa.
+- Bersa BP9CC – Impressive is the word that I can use to describe this very slim self-defense handgun from Bersa.
 This is the first Bersa that I have owned and I am very happy with it.

-- Gen 4 Glock Review: Evolution, not Revolution – The Gen 4 Glock pistols incorporate some nice new features, including the ability to adjust the grip size.
+- Glock Gen4: Evolution, not Revolution – The Gen 4 Glock pistols incorporate some nice new features, including the ability to adjust the grip size.
 But, if you are happy with a prior generation of Glock, you probably won’t want to upgrade.